-Positive Behaviour Support
+Positive Behaviour Support (PBS) Perth

-The NDIS usually funds Positive Behaviour Support when things aren’t going well and clients are using “behaviours of concern” to communicate their needs.
-It is the role of a behaviour support plan to help clients work through addressing these behaviours, with the goal of an increased quality of life.
-Ark works with clients and all their supports to find solutions, creating both proactive and responsive strategies to address the things that aren’t going well.
+The NDIS usually funds positive behaviour support when things aren’t going well, and if clients are using or displaying behaviours of concern to communicate their needs.
+From there, our positive behaviour support (PBS) practitioners in Perth develop a behaviour support plan to help participants work through addressing these behaviours, with the goal of an increased quality of life.

-Once a positive behaviour support practitioner has been assigned to a client, they will generally provide an “interim response” behaviour support plan in the first 30 days of engagement.
+Once we’ve assigned one of our PBS practitioners to a participant, they will generally provide an ‘interim response’ behaviour support plan in the first 30 days of engagement.
 This plan will describe who the person is, what their needs are, what challenging behaviours are occurring and strategies to respond to them.

-What is the PBS capability framework?
+What is the positive behaviour support capability framework?

 The PBS capability framework is a document that details what providers need to do in order to offer specialist behaviour support through the NDIS.